LedgerHQ/ledger-app-workflows/README.md

 ## Usage

-Please see an exemple on how to use the reusable workflows in the `app-boilerplate` repository.
+Please see an example on how to use the reusable workflows in the `app-boilerplate` repository.
 We will always keep the `app-boilerplate` repository complete and up-to-date in terms of workflows. https://github.com/LedgerHQ/app-boilerplate